FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 <p>&nbsp;</p>

-Maybe Live is your main DAW and so the most obvious choice, this is the case for me and is also why I created this workflow in the first place, but I would also like to add, that Live is a great choice for anyone getting into creating, sound designing, etc… in an Immersive Audio Context.
+Maybe Live is your main DAW and so the most obvious choice, this is the case for some of us at FLUX:: and is also why we created this workflow in the first place, but we would also like to add, that Live is a great choice for anyone getting into creating, sound designing, etc… in an Immersive Audio Context.

 The capabilities of Ableton Live in terms of Automations are monstrous and so make this DAW an incredible tool for making great Immersive Audio content that will include lots of spatial movements and effects.